-Step Guidance Closing The session facilitator closes the session by asking the systems engineering lead the following question: If you could change one thing in your organization other than your boss or your paycheck, what would it be?
+The session facilitator closes the session by askin the systems engineering lead the following question: If you could change one thing in your organization other than your boss or your paycheck, what would it be?
 Next the facilitator asks: Other than the people, what do you think is this organization's major strength?
 Note the word "organization" should be customized for the situation.
 Finally, the session facilitator thanks the systems engineering lead for participating and reminds him/her of the time and location for presenting the draft findings.
-Process check In the interval between interviews, the team should perform a brief process check of how the last interview went, and discuss any changes or special situations anticipated with the next systems engineering lead.
-Again, be sure to leave time for a visit to the bathroom and still leave time to be back in the room before the next lead arrives.
+In the interval between interviews, the team should perform a brief process check of how the last interview went, and discuss any changes or special situations anticipated with the next system engineering lead.
+Again, be sure to leave time for a visit to the bathroom and back before the next lead arrives.